reactjs/react.dev/content/docs/hooks-faq.md

 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);
 ```

 This code calls `computeExpensiveValue(a, b)`.
-But if the inputs `[a, b]` haven't changed since the last value, `useMemo` skips calling it a second time and simply reuses the last value it returned.
+But if the dependencies `[a, b]` haven't changed since the last value, `useMemo` skips calling it a second time and simply reuses the last value it returned.

 Remember that the function passed to `useMemo` runs during rendering.
 Don't do anything there that you wouldn't normally do while rendering.
 For example, side effects belong in `useEffect`, not `useMemo`.